Customization APIs

 Notes:

-- The "tag_id" value at the end of the path can be found in the "id" value in the tag object that makes up element of the array returned from Tag List.
+- The "tag_id" in the path corresponds to the "id" value in each tag object from the Tag List array.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.